palmbyrosiadev/red-compiler/README.md

     - SUB
     - DIV
     - MULT
+- Trig ratios (all in radians and the ones prefixed with A are inverse) (they work on last number in stack and replace it)
+    - SIN
+    - COS
+    - TAN
+    - ASIN
+    - ACOS
+    - ATAN
+- Other math stuff (they work on last number in stack and replace it)
+    - LOG, log base 10
+    - LN, natural log
+    - SQRT, square root
 - Array stuff
     - MAKEARRAY (clears stack and stores whole stack in array, then puts this array into stack)
     - JOIN (joins array from of stack of strings on top of stack)